GA-BEWD-2014/BEWD-2014/02_Variables_Conditionals/slides/slides_02.md

 ##Ruby & Rails
 ###We learn Ruby first.

-*	It will be easier to navigate a Rails project, once we have a basic understanding of  Ruby.
+*	It will be easier to navigate a Rails project once we have a basic understanding of Ruby.

 ![ Karate Kid](../../assets/ruby/karate_kid.jpg)
 <div id ="resources">